 Oh, only one of our scenes updated.

 So, why is that?
 Well, it turns out that on iOS, a lot of apps are structured in this kind of way in which view controllers receive an event, maybe via button tap, me pressing the send button.
 And then the view controller itself updates its own UI.

 After that, our view controller notifies our model or model controller.
 And this is mostly okay when we just are talking about one user interface instance.
 But now if we introduce a second view controller in a different scene that's showing the same data, at no point is this new view controller being notified to update itself with this new data.

+That's an issue.
 Well, we can resolve this.
 Architecturally, now if our view controllers, upon receiving an event, immediately and only notify our model controller, then we can have our model controller actually notify any relevant subscribers or view controllers, telling them that they should update with this new data.

 There are a number of ways that we can do this.
 We can use delegates, notifications.
 We can even use the fantastic new Swift Combine framework released this year.

 Now, let's look at what that model controller add method is actually doing.
 It's pretty simple.
 All we're doing is persisting that new message.

 But we actually want the model controller to now notify if any other view controllers or connected scenes that there has been an update.

 Because we want to post this, we'll use NSNotification center as the backing store for this.
 So, we'll add this handy post method that lets us in one line create a new update event and then post it to any subscribers.
 The implementation is fairly straightforward.
 We just post a notification to the new message notification name channel.
 But the trick here is that we're including the update event object itself in the notifications object.
 This will come in handy, as we'll see in a second.
 Now, when our model controller is notified that a new message was added, after we persist it, we can just create this new event and call post.

 Then, if we look at how we have to change our view controllers, we observe this new event.
 In this case, the new message notification name.
 And then we create a handler method that we get the notification from in the arguments.
 And remember, when we pass the update event as the notifications object, we can now pull that event right back out from the notification.
 Then, we can easily switch on the kind of case of the event and because we created an associated enum, we can pull the message out.
 Now, we can update our user interface here.

 So, let's see what happens when I send Giovanni that same message after implementing this new architecture.
 Hey!
 All of our scenes update.

 So, we've gone over a lot today.
 We've gone over some of the differences in the app versus scene delegate and the differences in responsibilities.
 We've also gone over some of the major scene delegate methods and what kind of work you should do there.

 We also talked about why state restoration is so crucial for you to use on iOS 13 and how you can leverage the new scene-based API to do so.
 Finally, we talked about some high-level patterns for creating a one-way data flow such that we can keep all of our scenes in sync while they share the same data.
+Thank you.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.